Thinking of starting an LLC in Utah?

-Utah offers many benefits to small business owners looking to establish a business entity such as a Limited Liability Company (LLC).
+Utah offers a variety of advantages for small business owners looking to form a Limited Liability Company (LLC).

 Here’s a full guide with step-by-step instructions on how to form an LLC in Utah.

-- Step 1: Choose a business name for your LLC
+- Step 1: Choose a name for your Utah LLC

 - Step 2: Appoint a registered agent